Trusted Tree Service in Tea, SD

 Whether you need an EAB assessment for your ash trees, ordinance-compliant trimming to meet Tea’s Section 9.05(c) requirements, structural pruning for your newer builder-planted trees, or any other tree service, TreePro delivers professional results with full compliance and complete cleanup.

 We serve all of Tea and the surrounding Lincoln County communities.
-Call us today or submit a request online for your free, no-obligation estimate.
+Call us today or submit a request online for your estimate.